-Balchik is situated on the sea shore, in a region with moderate continental climate.
-The average temperature in July is 22 degrees Celsius, and the temperature of the sea water during the summer reaches 24 degrees Celsius.
+Balchik is situated on the seashore, in a region with a moderate continental climate.
+The average temperature in July is 22 degrees Celsius, and the temperature of the seawater during the summer reaches 24 degrees Celsius.

-In the 4th century BC Dionisiopolis was quite an important economical center.
+In the 4th century BC, Dionisiopolis was a very important economical center.
 That is evident by the found coins, which had been coined in the town.
 The name of the God Dionysus was carved on them.
 The cults for the God of Wine and the Great Mother Goddess Kibela were largely spread.

-In the 1st century AD the town became a part of the Roman Empire, and it reached its greatest prosperity in the 2nd – 3rd century.
-After the dividing of the Roman Empire in 395, the close proximity of Constantinople – the capital of the East Roman Empire, had a significant influence upon the development of the town.
+In the 1st century AD, the town became a part of the Roman Empire, and it reached its greatest prosperity in the 2nd – 3rd century.
+After the dividing of the Roman Empire in 395, the proximity of Constantinople – the capital of the East Roman Empire, had a significant influence upon the development of the town.
 Then the settlement turned into an important administrative and port center.
-In 544 – 545 the town was demolished by a powerful earthquake which caused high tidal waves.
+In 544 – 545, the town was demolished by a powerful earthquake that caused high tidal waves.
 The residents who survived moved and started building their settlement anew at the place of today’s residential section of Horizont in Balchik.
-In the early Middle Ages the town was one of the regional centers of the Bulgarian Empire of Karvuna.
-In the end of the 14th century, Dobrudzha was conquered by the Ottoman Turks, and in the end of the 16th century the town was already named Balchik.
+In the early Middle Ages, the town was one of the regional centers of the Bulgarian Empire.
+At the end of the 14th century, Dobrudzha was conquered by the Ottoman Turks, and at the end of the 16th century, the town was already named Balchik.
 Balchik was liberated from the Ottoman Dominion on 31 January 1878.

-The district of South Dobrudzha, in which Balchik is situated, was annexed in 1917, in the end of the Second Balkan War, and this way Silistra, Tutrakan, Dobrich, Balchik and Kavarna remained outside the borders of Bulgaria.
-As of 7 September 1940 South Dobrudzha was returned to Bulgaria.
+The district of South Dobrudzha, in which Balchik is situated, was annexed in 1917, at the end of the Second Balkan War, and this way Silistra, Tutrakan, Dobrich, Balchik and Kavarna remained outside the borders of Bulgaria.
+As of 7 September 1940, South Dobrudzha was returned to Bulgaria.

 The greatest landmark of Balchik – the Palace – has remained from the period of the Romanian occupation.
 The Palace was the former summer residence of the Romanian Queen Maria Alexandrina Victoria De Edinburgh (1875 – 1938).
 The residence was constructed in 1924.
 The Botanical Garden – another great landmark of the town – is also situated within the borders of the residence.

-Tourists can learn more on the development of Balchik during the Revival (18th – 19th century) in the Mutual School and the church St. Nikolas, which are a symbol of the struggle of the local population for their own church and education.
+Tourists can learn more about the development of Balchik during the Revival (18th – 19th century) in the Mutual School and the church St. Nikolas, which are a symbol of the struggle of the local population for their own church and education.
 The two sites are united under the name Revival Complex.
-In the school the tourists can see what the class room and the teacher’s office had looked like in the period 1861 - 1865.
-In the class room one can see the school desks of the youngest students – “sandpits”, then the school desks for writing on marble slabs, and the desks behind them had been for the most advanced students, who were writing on parchment sheets.
+In the school, the tourists can see what the classroom and the teacher’s office had looked like in the period 1861 – 1865.
+In the classroom one can see the school desks of the youngest students – “sandpits”, then the school desks for writing on marble slabs, and the desks behind them had been for the most advanced students, who were writing on parchment sheets.

 Information materials about the cultural sites and Balchik are sold in all museums and the gallery.